-2.5 Comparison of seniors with other age groups
+Comparison of seniors with other age groups

 The following rule generally applies: the higher the age, the higher the mortality.
 This is demonstrated by the Figure below.
-In 2019, only 18-24 year olds form an exception to this rule.
-In 2019 they have the highest mortality - still slightly higher than for seniors.
-However, these two age groups show different trends since 2010: while the mortality of young people has decreased by more than a third since 2010, the mortality for seniors has decreased by only 14%, which is the least positive trend across all age groups.
+Only 18-24 year olds form an exception to this rule.
+In 2020 they have the highest mortality - still slightly higher than for seniors.
+However, these two age groups show different trends since 2011: while the mortality of young people has almost halved since 2011, the mortality for seniors has the least positive trend across all age groups.
 If these trends continue, mortality among 18-24 year olds will drop below that of the over-65s in the coming years.

-Figure 6.
-Annual number of fatalities per million inhabitants (=mortality) by age group in the EU27 (2010-2019).
-Source: CARE & EUROSTAT group: with the same collision impact, seniors usually suffer more severe injuries relative to other age groups (e.g. seniors are prone to hip fractures).
+High physical vulnerability in seniors is one of the reasons for the high mortality rate in this group: with the same collision impact, seniors usually suffer more severe injuries relative to other age groups (e.g. seniors are prone to hip fractures).
 And with a similar injury, older people take longer to heal (Road safety thematic report Seniors).
 The Figure below shows the share of fatalities in the total number of registered traffic victims per 5-year age category.
-In 2019, 8% of registered victims of at least 85 years of age died in the crash, compared to 0.5% of 10-14 year olds, the age category with the lowest score on this indicator.
+In 2020, 7% of registered victims of at least 85 years of age died in the crash, compared to 0.5% of 10-14 year olds, the age category with the lowest score on this indicator.
 Note that traffic victims are underreported in accident statistics and that the ratio "number of fatalities" to "number of victims" would be lower for all age groups if there were no underreporting.